darrenedale/bead-framework/README.md

 Views are plain PHP files, stored in the `/views` directory.
 You can structure your views in whatever way makes sense for your project.
 Views are identified using dot notation.
-To instantiate a view pass its name to the `View` constuctor - for example the view stored in `/views/users/edit.php` would be instantiated using `new View("users.edit")` Note that the base `/views` directory is not included in the name, nor is the `.php` fiole extension.
+To instantiate a view pass its name to the `View` constuctor - for example the view stored in `/views/users/edit.php` would be instantiated using `new View("users.edit")` Note that the base `/views` directory is not included in the name, nor is the `.php` file extension.

 You can pass data to views using a second argument to the constructor.
 Data is passed as an assiciative array.
 The view will receive a set of variables named after the keys in the array.
 All views also receive two convenience variables: